symbol/symbol-docs/source/contribute/glossary.rst

       A protocol which creates a trustless environment for the decentralized exchange of assets.
 It guarantees that a swap will take place if all the participants agree.
 On the other hand, if some of them decide not to conclude the process, each participant will receive their locked funds back.

     Importance Score
-      A value calculated by the :doc:`PoS+ protocol <../concepts/consensus-algorithm>` based on three factors that determines the probability that an account has to harvest a :doc:`block <../concepts/block>`.
+      A value calculated by the :doc:`PoS+ algorithm <../concepts/consensus-algorithm>` based on three factors that determine the probability that an account has to harvest a :doc:`block <../concepts/block>`.

     Inflation
       Network configured increase in currency supply per block.
 The mosaics created due to inflation are included in the block reward.
 Read :doc:`more <../concepts/inflation>`.